irontec/ivozprovider/doc/sphinx/installation/debian_install.rst

     dpkg-reconfigure ivozprovider

-.. important:: Any of the 2 Public IP addresses configured during the installation will work to acces the web portal.
+.. important:: Any of the public IP addresses configured during the installation will work to acces the web portal.
 Default credentials are **admin / changeme**.